 Above: The branching inflorescence of Willowherb.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: 1st photo - The long corolla tube and 4 the sepals show fine hair.
+Below: 1st photo - The long calyx tube and 4 the sepals show fine hair.
 2nd photo - The buds show the fine hair on the sepals and the irregular teeth is seen on the small upper leaves.

 Below: 1st photo - The leaf has a irregularly toothed margin and depressed veins while on the underside (2nd photo) the veining is very prominent.